Testing dark energy models with a new sample of strong-lensing systems: Acknowledgments

 \section{Acknowledgments}

-Authors acknowledges the enlightening conversations and valuable feedback with Karina Rojas.
+We thank the anonymous referee for thoughtful remarks and suggestions.
+Authors acknowledges the enlightening conversations and valuable feedback with Karina Rojas and Mario Rodriguez.
 M.H.A. acknowledges support from CONACYT PhD fellow, Consejo Zacatecano de Ciencia, Tecnolog\'{\i}a e Innovaci\'on (COZCYT) and Centro de Astrof\'{\i}sica de Valpara\'{\i}so (CAV).
 M.H.A. thanks the staff of the Instituto de F\'{\i}sica y Astronom\'{\i}a of the Universidad de Valpara\'{\i}so where part of this work was done.
 J.M. acknowledges support from CONICYT project Basal AFB-170002 and CONICYT/FONDECYT 3160674.
 T.V. acknowledges support from PROGRAMA UNAM-DGAPA-PAPIIT IA102517.
 M.A.G.-A. acknowledges support from CONACYT research fellow, Sistema Nacional de Investigadores (SNI), COZCYT and Instituto Avanzado de Cosmolog\'ia (IAC) collaborations.
-V.M. acknowledges support from Centro de Astrof\'{\i}sica de Valpara\'{\i}so (CAV).
+V.M. acknowledges support from Centro de Astrof\'{\i}sica de Valpara\'{\i}so (CAV) and CONICYT REDES (190147).